alvarezmauro/SassBuilderForMavensMate-SublimeText/README.md

 # SassBuilderForMavensMate-SublimeText

-Sublime Text SASS compiler for Salesforce developers.
-Based on @bnlucas plugin SassBuilder
+Sublime Text SASS compiler for Salesforce developers (Based on @bnlucas sublimetext plugin SassBuilder)

 ## How it works?
-Every time you save/update a SASS/SCSS file, this plugin will check if there is a "local" configuration file (.SassBuilderForMavensMate-config.json) wich should be in the same folder that contains the file that you are saving/updating.
-If there isn't, the plugin will check if there is a "global" configuration file, wich should be located in the root folder of the mavensMate project.
+Every time you update a SASS/SCSS file, this plugin will check if there is a "local" configuration file (.SassBuilderForMavensMate-config.json) wich should be in the same folder that contains the file that you are updating.
+If there isn't a configuration file there, this plugin will check if there is a "global" configuration file, wich should be located in the root folder of your mavensMate project.

-If a configuration file is found, this plugin will be use it to compile the SASS/SCSS file and then mavensMate will compile it (upload it to your salesforce project).
+If a configuration file is found, this plugin will use it to compile the SASS/SCSS file and save it.
+Once the file is saved, the sublimetext plugin for mavensMate will compile it (upload it to your salesforce project).

 ## Configuration file